makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 \end{align}
 $$

-and you can check that $P := [P_1, P_2] = (12) = I$ the identity permutation and therefore any commutator of loops of the coefficients of a quadratic equation does in fact return the solutions of that equation to themselves (and hence a quadratic formula could in fact express the solutions accurately).
+and you can check that $P := [P_1, P_2] = (12) = I$ the identity permutation and therefore any commutator of loops of the coefficients of a quadratic equation does in fact return the solutions of that equation to themselves (and hence a quadratic formula does in fact express the solutions accurately).

 # $S_5$